Adult Bible Study Online Supplements

 In other words, Jesus’ self-sacrificial death brings an end to blood sacrifice of any kind—animal sacrifice, capital punishment, war death, and more—once and for all.

-There’s much more that can be said about the meaning of Jesus’ death than this.
+As I said earlier, there’s much more that can be said about the meaning of Jesus’ death than this.
 For example, Jesus’ death is a subversion of the evil powers of this age, the unjust powers-that-be in the world that oppress and enslave.
 Jesus’ death is also a revelation of who God is and the way God works in the world, showing God’s true power and wisdom, showing God’s love.
 For some thoughts on these things, you can check out my post on “The Foolishness of the Cross.”

 Some Observations on Doing Bad Things